chef-boneyard/chef-rfc/rfc018-attribute-syntax.md

 prior two formats is discouraged.
 The use of the field separator is only used when the ruby API versions of the call would be awkward.

+For the static array form APIs MAY support both dot notation and array notation, even though it may not be possible to override the path separator.
+APIs are NOT required to implement dot notation:

+   - config_variable = [ "foo.bar", "baz.qux" ]

+The functional splat notation MUST NOT implement dot notation.

 ## Specification

 The following are the contexts in which users access nested